GuyPie/minesweeper/README.md

 ## Notes

 I keep the current app state in local storage, this wasn't in the requirements but I noticed the example minesweeper does the same.
-I also consider it a win if the number of uncleared and unflagged cells is equal to the remaing flags count.
+I also consider it a win if the number of uncleared cells is equal to the overall mines count.